Prosecutors say no bail stiff enough for Ghislaine Maxwell, accused Jeffrey Epstein madam

-"The defendant poses an extreme flight risk," prosecutors wrote in a Manhattan federal court filing submitted days after Maxwell proposed being freed on $28.5 million bail.
+"The defendant poses an extreme flight risk," prosecutors wrote in a Manhattan federal court filing submitted days after Maxwell proposed being freed from a Brooklyn federal jail on $28.5 million bail.

 "The offense conduct outlined in the Indictment remains incredibly serious, the evidence against the defendant remains strong, and the defendant continues to have extensive financial resources and foreign ties, as well as the demonstrated ability to live in hiding for the long term," prosecutors wrote.